festus-kogo/The-Nile/README.md

 Update `cheapest_driver` to be equal to `driver` and update `cheapest_driver_price` to be equal to `price_for_driver`.

 **16.** After outdenting out of our `elif` statement and the `for` loop, return `cheapest_driver_price` and `cheapest_driver`.

+### The Nile Exclusive

+**17.** Great first day, friend!
+Let’s try and figure out all the money you’ve saved us today.

+Let’s define a function called `calculate_money_made()`.

+This function will be passed a number of Trip IDs with corresponding trip information as arguments, so let’s just take any keyword arguments passed into it.
+Store them all as `trips`!